Chocobozzz/PeerTube/README.md

 ### Development

-In this mode, the server will run requests between pods more quickly, the videos duration are limited to a few seconds.
+In this mode, the server will run requests between pods more quickly, the video durations are limited to a few seconds.

-To develop on the server side (server files are automatically compiled when we modify them and the server restarts automatically too):
+To develop on the server-side (server files are automatically compiled when we modify them and the server restarts automatically too):

     $ npm run dev:server